dystaSatria/Kotlin/onlineCoursesMiniTask/proyek-submission-mpk-2.0.1 2-updated-reza/README.md

-# Proyek Submission MPK
+# MPK Submission Project

-**Aturan mengerjakan submission**<br>
+### Rules for completing the submission
-Agar tugas submission dapat diperiksa dan diterima dengan baik, sebaiknya hindari beberapa hal berikut:
+To ensure that the submission task can be reviewed and accepted successfully, it is advisable to avoid the following:

-- Mengubah kode yang berada di dalam fungsi main()
+- Modifying code within the main() function
-- Mengubah (kecuali untuk mengerjakan TODO) atau menghapus kode yang sudah ada
+- Changing (unless for working on TODO) or deleting existing code
-- Membuat fungsi baru yang bukan merupakan tugas latihan
+- Creating new functions that are not part of the exercise
-- Mengubah struktur project (menghapus, mengubah, atau memindahkan package)
+- Changing the project structure (deleting, modifying, or moving packages)